IBM-Bluemix-Docs/GlobalizationPipeline/managetranslations.md

 ![Complete the forum in order to create a new API user.](images/newUser.png)

 An API user ID and password are generated and displayed.
 Copy and save those credentials; after you close the window, you cannot access them again.
-The credentials can be used for RESTful service via [SDKs](https://github.com/IBM-Bluemix/gp-common).
+The credentials can be used for RESTful service via [SDKs](https://github.com/IBM-Bluemix/gp-common){: external}.

 To reset the API user password: